ory/keto/sdk/js/swagger/docs/EnginesApi.md

 var id = "id_example"; // String | The ID of the ORY Access Control Policy Role.

-var opts = {
-  'body': new SwaggerJsClient.RemoveOryAccessControlPolicyRoleMembersBody() // RemoveOryAccessControlPolicyRoleMembersBody |
-};
+var member = "member_example"; // String | The member to be removed.

 var callback = function(error, data, response) {
   if (error) {